michaeltccd/ITSE1430-docs/Labs/Lab 3/readme.md

 1. A method accepting the message to send.
 The message will need to include the email address, subject and message.

-Create an interface to represent a contact item.
-The interface will need the following members.
+Create a class to represent a contact item.
+The class will need the following members.

 1. A property that represents the name of the contact.
-1. A method that can be used to send a message to the contact.
-The method should accept the subject and message to be sent and the messaging service to use.
+1. A property that represents the email address of the user.

 ### Notes